Milan Cabrnoch

-Milan Cabrnoch (born 6 August 1962 in Čáslav) is a Czech physician and politician.
+Milan Cabrnoch (born 6 August 1962 in Čáslav) is a Czech politician and pediatrician.
 He was a Member of the European Parliament with the Civic Democratic Party, part of the European Conservatives and Reformists and sat on the European Parliament's Committee on Employment and Social Affairs.

 He was a substitute for the Committee on Budgetary Control and a member of the Delegation to the EU-Russia Parliamentary Cooperation Committee.